 The Dimitrie Gusti National Village Museum

 If you have the chance to visit Bucharest, then you need to check out the houses with reed roofs and whitewashed walls from the Delta of the Danube, wooden churches from Maramures, or reconstructed watermills animated by many folk arts and crafts.
 This open-air museum creates the atmosphere of the traditional Romanian villages.
 This way, Bucharest Village Museum creates a gateway in the middle of the city, however far from the urban noise and futuristic buildings, right next to Herastrau Lake.
-Here you can feel a returning experience to the quiet rural life of the past, given by the representative buildings, monuments, and artifacts from the most significant ethnographic areas in Romania.
+Here, you can feel a return to the quiet rural life of the past, as shown by the representative buildings, monuments, and artefacts from the most significant ethnographic areas in Romania.

 Beyond the concrete jungle, Bucharest offers serene spots like Herastrau Park, near which you can find the Dimitrie Gusti National Village Museum.
 It showcases traditional Romanian peasant life with wooden churches and more.
 And speaking of museums, don't miss the Museum of the Romanian Peasant and the National History Museum.